MetPX/sarracenia/docs/source/Reference/sr_post.7.rst

 ::

            <version> = "v03" the version of the protocol or format.
-           "post" = the type of message within the protocol.
+           "post" = the type of notification message within the protocol.
            <dir> = a sub-directory leading to the file (perhaps many directories deep)

 **BODY:** *{ <headers> }* (JSON encoding.)